MischaBoender/PowerShell/README.md

 Colleaction of random scripts

 - **Select-FromList.ps1**
-This function presents the user with a on-screen list of objects and allows the user to select which objects continue through the pipeline. *Uses the Read-Input function*.
+This function presents the user with a on-screen list of objects and allows the user to select which objects continue through the pipeline. *Requires the Read-Input function*.

 - **Read-Input.ps1**
-Allows user input, but restricted to pre-defined allowed characters.
-Can also immediately *return* for specific keys.
+Get user input, but restricted to pre-defined allowed characters.
+Also has a *SingleCharacterMode* and ability to handle special keys, for example  PageUp/Down, Arrow keys, etc.

 - **Format-ColoredTable.ps1**
 Formats the output as a table with a per row foreground color.
 The function uses dynamic parameters to add all possible console colors as a parameter that accepts scriptblock.
 If the InputObject passes through this scriptblock the resulting output row will be colored.